 SOMETHING TO THINK ABOUT

 For your partner, it would be highly unfair to make them solely responsible for creating feelings of mistrust.
 You must take equal responsibility for contributing to the atmosphere of safety in your relationship.
-Here are things you must consider if you want to rebuild trust in your relationship:
+Here are things you must do if you’re considering rebuilding trust in your relationship:

 - What is the story I’m telling myself?